uport-project/uport-connect/docs/guides/usage.md

 * `web3.eth.getAccounts()`- returns your uport address in a list, if not set already
 * `web3.eth.sendTransaction(txObj)` - returns a transaction hash
 * `myContract.myMethod()` - returns a transaction hash

+**Limitations**: it's important to note that because the web3 transaction handling is stateful, it requires that uPort requests and responses are handled on the same page.
+This means that for some mobile browsers, using a web3 object with a uport subprovider to send transactions may not work properly.
+Instead, for full mobile support we recommend using `Connect.sendTransaction`, or creating contracts via `Connect.contract`, and listening for responses from the mobile app with `Connect.onResponse`. _We are actively investigating more elegant solutions to seamless web3 integration.
+If you are a developer integrating uport-connect with web3, feel free to open an issue to discuss how to better support your use case._

 ---------------------------------------------